-- The incidents have been properly documented in the member's chart; - 2.
-A certified letter has been sent to the member documenting the reason for the termination, indicating the date for the termination, informing the member that the provider will be available for emergency care for the next 30 days from the date of the letter, and instructing the member to call YouthCare's member services department for assistance in selecting a new primary care provider; and - A copy of the letter must be sent to YouthCare and a copy must be kept in the member's chart.
+- 1. The incidents have been properly documented in the member's chart - 2.
+A certified letter has been sent to the member documenting the reason for the termination, indicating the date for the termination, informing the member that the provider will be available for emergency care for the next 30 days from the date of the letter, and instructing the member to call YouthCare's member services department for assistance in selecting a new primary care provider - 3.
+A copy of the letter is sent to YouthCare and a copy is kept in the member's chart